If you move (or change employment) and can no longer be reached at the address listed on your rubber stamp seal, you must file a change of address.

 Order a new rubber stamp seal with your new address and your current expiration date.

-Complete the Notary Public Name and/or Address Change (Form N-3).
+Complete the Notary Public Name and/or Address Change (Enterprise Registration & Licensing System).
 There is NO FEE to file the address change.

 If you change your legal name through marriage or by court action, you must file the name change within thirty (30) days through the Secretary of State (per West Virginia Code §39-4-22).